-The annual Newburyport Santa Parade & Tree Lighting offers all the holiday cheer that’s to be expected of a downtown yuletide celebration – but there’s a twist: In this most nautical of cities, Santa arrives by boat.
+The annual Newburyport Santa Parade & Tree Lighting scheduled for November 25th, offers all the holiday cheer that’s to be expected of a downtown yuletide celebration – but there’s a twist.
+In this most nautical of cities, Santa arrives by boat.
 Honoring the Clipper City’s heritage as the birthplace of the U.S. Coast Guard, Santa makes his first local appearance waving from a Coast Guard boat on the Merrimack River before docking at the boardwalk for a joyful procession through the downtown area to the traditional tree lighting in Market Square.

 Traditionally held on the Sunday afternoon immediately after Thanksgiving, the Newburyport Santa Parade & Tree Lighting is the much-anticipated kickoff of the area’s official holiday season.
 The nearby town of Salisbury typically hosts its own Christmas tree lighting later on the same day.